 A prospective homeowner’s decision can impact how much they pay each month, but making larger payments two times out of the year can also become a struggle.
 Before a homebuyer can make a decision regarding which is best for them, it’s helpful to know the different options that they have, how they go about paying the fees, and the pros and cons of each option.
+If homeowners don’t mind paying an extra fee, they can make payment on their property tax or mortgage using their credit card.
 This knowledge can serve beneficial when it comes to budgeting and more.

 The question of how often does one have to pay property taxes comes down to how they want to pay.
 As you’ll read below, if you pay directly to the state, the payments will likely be bi-annually (but check your state, it may differ!), whereas if you pay through your mortgage, it will likely be monthly.

 All options to pay your property taxes

 Thankfully, there’s not one specific way that homebuyers can pay property taxes.
 There are various options that allow them to pay the entire yearly cost that works with their budget.
 Having options allows homebuyers to plan as they go through the process of buying their home properly.
 Even more, it’s something they can detail when finalizing escrow.
 Below, we’ll explain a few of the options that people can and typically do choose when it comes to paying their property taxes: